Coffee with Anticonvulsants: What’s Safe, What’s Not, and When

 In conclusion, for individuals undergoing eslicarbazepine therapy for epilepsy or seizures, there is no need to give up your beloved morning routine of sipping coffee.
 Moderate consumption of coffee does not appear to significantly interfere with the efficacy of this anticonvulsant medication.
 However, excessive caffeine intake should be avoided to prevent potential worsening of side effects associated with eslicarbazepine treatment.
 As always, it is advisable to consult with your healthcare provider for personalized advice regarding the interaction between coffee and eslicarbazepine based on your specific medical history and needs.

-Coffee With Rufinamide
+Coffee and Rufinamide

 Coffee with Rufinamide: Exploring the Interactions and Effects